pbelathur/spring-boot-performance-analysis/README.md

 **Staff Solutions Architect, VMWare Pivotal**

 ## TL;DR
  A well behaved spring boot app in a single-tenant host, when deployed in a multi-tenant host (_cloud_) degrades performance of other applications in the neighborhood.
-Be wary of the Hikari Connection Pool configuration in your spring boot app which in most cases are _oversized_ and, a few of the properties are set to the _upper limit_ by default.
+Be wary of the _default_ Hikari Connection Pool configuration in your spring boot app which in most cases are _oversized_ and, a few of the properties are set to the _upper limit_ by default.
 The properties need to be _downsized_ for deployment in a multi-tenant cloud environment to minimize the _noisy neighbor_ impacts.

 ## Recommendations